Henle Latin Resources

 Finally, you'll be looking for resources to support you as a teacher.

-Another great resource she has developed for free are printable worksheets of the Henle lessons, so that if you have a student who struggles with tracking in the text, you can print off the worksheets.
+Another great resource she has developed for free is printable worksheets of the Henle lessons so that if you have a student who struggles with tracking in the text, you can print off the worksheets.
 We have found these very valuable in cutting down the time it takes to complete the exercises.

 I hope you find your journey into Latin as much of a blessing as I have.

 Believe it or not . . . that's not all!!

 There are so many other great Latin resources for you to explore!
 Here are some more Latin tools you might find helpful!
 Happy translating!

 4 Principal Parts: Tests and QuizzesProduct on sale

 Latin Declensions & Conjugations Mastery ChartsProduct on sale

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.